anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/action.md

 4. `action.created = r.commitment() for r in outputResources`
 5. `action.applicationData = applicationData`

-An unproven action would be computed the same way, except the resource logic proofs wouldn't be computed yet.
+An unproven action would be computed the same way, except that the resource logic proofs wouldn't be computed yet.

 ## Unproven and proven actions